-The restricted fund balance in the General Fund in the amount of \$15,600 is comprised of the Emergency Reserves that have been provided for as required by Article X, Section 20 of the Constitution of the State of Colorado (see Note 12).

-The restricted fund balance in the Debt Service Fund in the amount of \$156 is to be used exclusively for debt service requirements (see Note 5).
+The restricted fund balance in the General Fund in the amount of \$35,600 is comprised of the Emergency Reserves that have been provided for as required by Article X, Section 20 of the Constitution of the State of Colorado (see Note 12).
+The restricted fund balance in the Debt Service fund in the amount of \$188 is comprised of amounts restricted for debt service related administrative fees.